mateolarreaferro/FinalProjectMLF/FinalProjectMLF/README.md

 Step 3: Make sure you have the right version (2019.2.14f1)

-Step 4:  The executable is in the Assets folder --> Scenes --> Lobby
+Step 4:  The executable is in the Asset folder --> Scenes --> Lobby